In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Black Angus rib-eyes with horseradish mayo and Lyonnaise potatoes

-If heaven had flavor, it’d be this dish: rich strands of caramelized onion, golden brown potatoes, crisp-tender green beans, and supreme Black Angus steaks.
+If heaven had flavor, it’d be this dish: rich strands of caramelized onion, golden brown potatoes, crisp-tender green beans, and juicy Black Angus steaks.

 In your bag